- Who runs GEMSAS?

 - For The University of Melbourne you may specify the types of places you wish to be considered for.
 You will not be considered for a type of place that you have not listed, however no consideration is given to the order of preferred offer types listed when offers are made.
 Offers will be made in the following order: CSP, BMP and FEE, with the most highly ranked applicants being offered CSP places and so on down the merit order until all vacancies are filled.
 It is important that applicants who are not in a position to pay for a full fee (FEE) paying place DO NOT list this type of place in their application for the University of Melbourne.
 Once made an offer into a FEE place it is not possible to swap into a CSP or BMP place.

 - For The University of Western Australia you may specify the types of places you wish to be considered for, however no consideration is given to preferred offer type when offers are made.
 Offers will be made in the following order: CSP then BMP.

 - ANU will allocate place types based on the ranking of the applicant and their preferences.

-- For Griffith University you may specify the types of places you wish to be considered for in your preferred order.
+- For Griffith University you must specify the types of places you wish to be considered for in your preferred order.
+You must also note your preference for the Gold Coast campus or the Sunshine Coast campus.
 Allocations will be according to applicant rank and preference.